aravind-kumar/How-to-Crack-PDP/README.md

 ![alt text][autoComplete]

+2.5 Forgetting to push the commited code for evalution :sob:

 2.4 Boilerplate code for each function,I understand that the boilerplate code is used enhance code reability,but its time consuming and redudant.